 When was the last time you took a look under your stove’s hood filter and checked out the range hood filter?
 I bet that it’s been awhile since…you’ve never done this!
-And let me tell you something: you won’t gonna like what’s in there.
+And let me tell you something: you’re not going to like what’s in there.
 The main purpose of a hood filter is to collect grease, but that mess needs to be cleaned frequently.
 Otherwise, your hood filter will become blocked with grease and it will be covered with some disgusting sticky film.

 If you’ve never cleaned your stove hood filters before, you’ll have to start with a deep cleaning.

-2. Add the greasy hood vent filter and soak it for 15 minutes inside the sink (or tub).
+➡ Add the greasy range hood filter and soak it for 15 minutes inside the sink (or tub).

-4. If the range hood filters are extremely dirty, repeat steps 1 and 2.
-After 15 minutes, use a gloved hand and stir the filter in that borax water to break up any remaining grease.
+➡ If the range hood filters are extremely dirty, repeat steps 1 and 2.
+After 15 minutes, stir the filter in that borax water to break up any remaining grease.

-Another effective alternative would be vinegar and baking soda.
+The use of vinegar and baking soda would also be an effective alternative.
 These two incredible grease melters will unstick dirt from your hood filters.

-- Once boiling, add 3 tablespoons of vinegar and 2 teaspoons of baking soda, one after another.
+✅ Once the water is boiling, add 3 tablespoons of vinegar and 2 teaspoons of baking soda, one at a time.
 Add the baking soda gradually, not all in one go.

 ✅ Place the filter inside the pot and let it sit there for 30 minutes to one hour.